simonwgill/hooktestrepo/README.md

 This is a change which should not be automatically committed, because the test branch isn't protected by any rules.

-It shouldn't trigger unsupported events either
+It shouldn't trigger unsupported events either.
+And it should trigger on PR updates